 extensibility, and stability of the individual components that make up the global movement.
 In case of arm elevation, these components include thoracic spine, ball-and-socket joint of the shoulder, shoulder blade, and dynamic positioning among ribcage, pelvis, and shoulder blade.
 If we identify restricted motion in one of these components, we apply a gentle soft tissue release technique while gently facilitating activation of specific muscle groups.
 If such a technique immediately improves mobility without additional pain, exercises to improve muscular balance are warranted.
 If this method does not improve or only partially improve the motion, further assessment and/or manual therapy by other clinicians will be beneficial.
 It may also need attention from a medical doctor especially if it involves pain.
 Pain that is unrelated to movement quality may also need further medical investigation to find out if it is related to any systematic condition or psychosocial issues.
 Using such an algorithm, we can clearly communicate why we refer our clients out when we connect them with other clinicians.

 This system is not unique to us.
 We have learned and tested many systems out there for the past 10 years while collaborating with other clinicians.
-Those systems are combined, filtered, and evolved into our current system as we continuously scrutinize them based on what brings the long-term result for our clients.
+Those systems are combined, filtered, and evolved into our current system as we continuously scrutinize them based on what brings long-term results for our clients.
 And this system is still continuously evolving so that you can enjoy the maximum benefit of the “exercise as medicine” you deserve! :)